-According to the Florida Legislature's Office of Economic and Demographic Research (EDR) and Florida's chief economist, Amy Baker, more than \$3 billion in annual sales tax revenue is generated by visitors to the state.1 When you factor in other additional tourism-supported state tax sources, such as corporate income tax, excise tax and fees, Florida car rental surcharge fee and other business taxes, the total amount of state tax revenue generated by tourism surpasses \$6 billion.2 These dollars help pay for programs and services provided for in our state budget.
+According to the Florida Legislature's Office of Economic and Demographic Research (EDR), more than \$3.8 billion in annual sales tax revenue is generated by visitors to the state.
+When you factor in other additional tourism-supported state tax sources, such as corporate income tax, excise tax and fees, Florida car rental surcharge fee and other business taxes, the total amount of state tax revenue generated by tourism surpasses \$8 billion.
+These dollars help pay for programs and services provided for in our state budget.
 Without tourism and tourism promotion, the state would have to raise taxes on residents or reduce or cease to provide vital services.

-Without tourism and tourism promotion, every Florida household would have to pay approximately \$1,500 more in taxes each year just to maintain the current level of services.3
+Without tourism and tourism promotion, every Florida household would have to pay approximately \$1,800 more in taxes each year just to maintain the current level of services.